Online Platforms and the Fair Exposure Problem Under Homophily: Theoretical Analysis

-As our final step, we explore the feasibility of the optimization problem \eqref{eq:platform-objective} \emph{with} fairness constraints \eqref{eq:platform-constraints-1} and \eqref{eq:platform-constraints-2}, and analytically describe the solution by deriving expressions for the extreme points of the constraint polytope.
+\paragraph{Fairness-Aware Optimization Problem: Approximately Fair Average Exposure} Given the restrictive nature of constant fair exposure, we turn to a relaxed notion.
+Specifically, we explore the feasibility of the optimization problem \eqref{eq:platform-objective} \emph{with} fairness constraints \eqref{eq:platform-constraints-1} and \eqref{eq:platform-constraints-2}, and analytically describe the solution by deriving expressions for the extreme points of the constraint polytope.
 Let

 From constraints \eqref{eq:platform-constraints-1} and \eqref{eq:platform-constraints-2} and using Theorem \ref{theorem:closed_form_Z_transform_of_coeffs}, we can infer the feasible bounds on $\theta_{B,a}$ (dependent on $\theta_{A,a}$), in addition to $\theta_{A,a}, \theta_{B,a} \in [0,1]$.
 We state these bounds as well as the axes intersects of the hyperplanes that induce the half-spaces containing the feasible region in \S~\ref{sec:addendum_constrained_problem}.
-Evaluating the relative positions of these hyperplanes, we can then infer when the fairness-aware optimization problem is infeasible, which is specified in Theorem \ref{theorem:feasibility}.
+Evaluating the relative positions of these hyperplanes, we can then infer when the fairness-aware optimization problem is infeasible: